ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 Naming the classes is totally up to you.
 You can name the classes whatever way you want.
 But it's a good practice to give classes a descriptive name.

-In our "style.css" file we can select the element with the class `bigger-text`.
-To tell the CSS that this time we are selecting a class, and not a built-in HTML element, we have to add a dot `.` before the class name.
-For example, we can select the "bigger-text" class and change its fonts to a different size like so:
+In our `style.css` file we can select the element with the class `bigger-text`.
+To tell the CSS that we are selecting a class, and not a built-in HTML element, we have to add a dot `.` before the class name.
+For example, we can select the `bigger-text` class and change its fonts to a different size like so:

 ```css
 .bigger-text {